 Like every week, we ended our week of fun learning with a Fun Friday!
 Our second Fun Friday was a extra fun and smelly when we had a practice spelling test to prepare for next week's real spelling test.
 We wrote our words in shaving cream for some extra practice!
 Check out the pictures of our spelling test and our second Fun Friday below!

-This blog is written by the students of Mrs. McClure's class to record their learning and adventures in first grade!
+This blog is written by the students of Mrs. McClure's class to record their learning and adventures!